Family Law Services

 Some of the areas that we can provide limited scope or full representation include:

-We can help you file for a default divorce, or provide representation for a complex case that includes child custody, visitation rights, and child support.
+We can help you file for a default divorce, or provide representation for a complex case that includes child custody, and visitation rights.

-Pro Bono Project, through its DVLSR project, provides representation in Domestic Violence Restraining order hearings.
+Pro Bono Project, through its Domestic Violence Project, provides representation in Domestic Violence Restraining order hearings.
 The hearings will make a determination on domestic violence and grant restraining orders if appropriate.
 The court can adjudicate temporary custody, visitation and support.

 Family Court Settlement Project